the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 The `result` object in the local component state is `null` in the beginning.
 So far, the App component returned no elements when the `result` hasn't arrived from the API.
 That's already a conditional rendering, because you return earlier from the `render()` lifecycle method for a certain condition.
 The App component either renders nothing or its elements.

 But let's go one step further.
-It makes more sense to wrap the table component, which is the only component that depends on `result` in an independent conditional rendering.
+It makes more sense to wrap the Table component, which is the only component that depends on `result` in an independent conditional rendering.
 Everything else should be displayed, even though there is no `result` yet.
 You can simply use a ternary operator in the JSX:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~